Michael McDerman: Career

 In 2008, McDerman used the screen name Michael Ferreira, when he wrote, produced, and starred in the semi-autobiographical short film It's Me, Matthew! as the title character, alongside the renowned Michael Musto.
 In 2013, he was the theatre director for the Off-Off-Broadway stage play by Jean Bergantini Grillo, That Afternoon at Fred Campballs at Times Square Art Center, in New York City.
 Cann is scheduled to Host the Original LGBT Expo in March 2016.

+In 2023, McDerman launched In The Cann With Carmella Cann, a biweekly podcast that blends drag culture with political commentary and entertainment.
+The show addresses current events, politics, and pop culture, featuring a drag-themed format.
+New episodes are released regularly and are available on platforms such as Spotify, Apple Podcasts, YouTube, Pandora (service), Amazon Music, iHeart Radio, and Manhattan Neighborhood Network.
+The podcast has featured notable guests such as former New York State Senator Tom Duane and actor, screenwriter, playwright Charles Busch.

+Education

+McDerman holds a Master of Science in Industrial and Organizational Psychology from Weissman School of Arts and Sciences at Baruch College.

 Filmography

 Published works

 McDerman, wrote "Leading Ladies: A brief history of gay culture and its Founding Mothers" published in Next Magazine (New York City) (USA) June 19, 2006, pg.
 28–29.